ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

     - Either Podman or Docker
     - Python
+    - pip

-We will install Ansible Builder using pip, the Python package manager.
+We will install using `pip`, the Python package manager.
 We'll install it in a Python virtual environment to isolate the installation and prevent potential conflicts with system packages.
 (You can alternatively install it from Red Hat repositories if you have a Red Hat subscription.)

 Create and activate a virtual environment: